Driving to Moriarty, New Mexico via West Texas A&M University

 By evening, I headed east, ending up staying the night in Santa Rosa, New Mexico before driving home Saturday, March 29.

-- The name of this trip, “My Two Cents,” refers to the two pennies I found while hiking in the Bisti Wilderness.
+- The name of this trip, “My Two Cents,” refers to the two pennies I found while hiking in the Bisti Wilderness, one at the trail head, and one deep into the wilderness.

 - I bought something for my wife Abby pretty much everywhere I went, with preference to native traders.